RealMadScientist/SonyRX10M3Remote/README.md

 ---

+### How to Use:

+1. Set your camera to manual "M" mode, and open the Smart Remote Control app in Menu -> Application -> Application List -> Smart Remote Control.
+This should display a QR code for connection to the camera's wifi.
+2. Open the app on your android device and press "connect to camera".
+Scan the QR code on your camera and select the wifi network when it shows up.
+3. Wait for the software to initialise (the live view will display when this is complete).
+4. Use the app to capture photos how you would like, or use the gallery to browse/download images.

 ## Notes

 - Uses Sony’s deprecated Camera Remote API — some features may not work on all camera firmware versions.